daviddenton/protokruft/README.md

             .build()
 ```

-Sprinkle on some Protokruft, and you can use it like this:
+Sprinkle on some Protokruft, and you can use it like this to hide the `newBuilder().build()` boilerplate:
 ```kotlin
     val person = newPerson {
         name = "Hello Kitty"